Data Lineage: Interview Questions & Deep Dive (2026)

 How does lineage relate to data quality?

 Lineage is the backbone of root cause analysis for quality issues.
 When a quality check fails, lineage tells you which upstream transformation or source caused the problem.
 Without lineage, quality alerts are alarms with no investigation path.
-Connect lineage to observability: detect with quality checks, diagnose with lineage.
+Detect with quality checks, diagnose with lineage.

 What is active vs passive lineage collection?

-Passive lineage is captured by parsing SQL or DAG definitions.
+Passive: captured by parsing SQL or DAG definitions.
 Shows intended data flow but may miss runtime behavior.
-Active lineage is captured during job execution by instrumenting the engine (Spark listener, Airflow OpenLineage plugin).
+Active: captured during job execution by instrumenting the engine (Spark listener, Airflow OpenLineage plugin).
 Reflects actual data flow.
 The strongest systems combine both.

 How would you evaluate lineage tools?

-Key criteria: granularity (column vs table), coverage (which engines and languages), integration (orchestrator, warehouse, BI tools), freshness (real-time or batch collection), scalability, and cost.
-Also consider build vs buy: OpenLineage plus Marquez vs Collibra or Atlan.
+Granularity (column vs table), coverage (which engines and languages), integration (orchestrator, warehouse, BI tools), freshness (real-time or batch collection), scalability, cost.
+Consider build vs buy: OpenLineage + Marquez vs Collibra or Atlan.

 How does lineage support data mesh?